avyaansharma/Code-Refactoring-QuixBugs/README.md

 # Background: Quixey Challenge
 From 2011 to 2013, mobile app search startup Quixey ran a challenge in which programmers were given an implementation of a classic algorithm with a bug on a single line, and had one minute to supply a fix.
 Success entailed $100 and a possible interview.
 These programs were developed as challenges for humans by people unaware of program repair.

+**# My Performance**
+Have achieved an accuracy of 39/41 files and in testcases 268/278(2 were skipped by test by default)

 # Usage

 All Python is written in Python3.